 a valid License to Carry (LTC) may store their authorized weapon within their room

-the storage safe is approved in accordance with Senate Bill 11, Texas Tech
+so long as the storage safe is approved in accordance with Senate Bill 11 and Texas Tech University

 NOTE: For Texas Tech University's policy on Firearms, Weapons, and Explosives, consult